• 00:00 – Meet Dr. Sunita Sah: Her Story of Transformation

 5. Act on Your Decision – Follow through with what feels right for you, whether it’s politely declining or seeking out another option.

 This isn’t about throwing down a bold, defiant “NO!” in every situation.
 It’s about practicing and strengthening your self-advocacy muscles in a way that feels natural for you.
 Think of it as a skill you can build over time, like any other.
-Practicing will lead to feelings of self-empowerment and increased confidence which will make saying “no” easier.
+Practicing what happens when you stand up to someone leads to feelings of self-empowerment and increased confidence which will make saying “no” easier.

 Practical Ways to Build Your “No” Muscle

-Dr. Sah encourages us to practice standing up for ourselves in low-stakes situations to make it easier when bigger moments come along.
+Dr. Sah encourages us to practice what happens when we stand up to someone in low-stakes situations to make it easier when bigger moments come along.
 Start small, like sending back an incorrect coffee order or declining an invitation you’re just not up for.
 Little wins build confidence and make it easier to advocate for yourself when it counts.

 Ready to Grow?